 Relevant for: GUI tests and components

-Add Insight objects to the object repository directly from the application, or even from a picture of the object displayed on your screen.
+Add Insight or Text objects to the object repository directly from the application, or even from a picture of the object displayed on your screen.

-To display the Select Learn Mode dialog box, enable this option in the Options dialog box (Tools > Options > GUI Testing tab > Insight node).
+Note: To display the Select Learn Mode dialog box, enable this option in the Options dialog box (Tools > Options > GUI Testing tab > Insight & Text Objects node).

 The pointer changes to a pointing hand.
-Click on the control in the application.
+Click on the control or text in the application.

-UFT automatically detects the borders of the control, and takes a snapshot of it.
+UFT One automatically detects the borders of the control or text, and takes a snapshot of it.

-This mode is the faster mode and should be satisfactory in most cases.
+This mode is the faster mode and should be satisfactory for Insight objects in most cases.

 The pointer changes to a crosshair, with an adjacent circle displaying a magnified image of the area around the center of the crosshair.

-Take a snapshot of the control in the application, manually specifying the borders of the control.
+Take a snapshot of the control or text in the application, manually specifying the borders of the control or text.

-Use this mode in cases where the automatic mode does not correctly detect the borders of the control, such as when it selects an area of the application which is much larger than the control.
+Use this mode in cases where the automatic mode does not correctly detect the borders of the control or text, such as when it selects an area of the application which is much larger than the area you want.

 By holding the left CTRL, you can temporarily change the pointing hand or crosshair to a standard pointer.

-UFT takes a snapshot of the control, and the Add Insight Test Object dialog box opens.
+UFT One takes a snapshot of the control or text, and the Add Insight Test Object or Add Text Test Object dialog box opens.

-In the Add Insight Test Object dialog box, you can:
+In the Add Insight Test Object or Add Text Test Object dialog box, you can: